heylucasterra/heylucasterra.github.io/src/posts/Nubank/credit-card-design.md

 <br>

 ### Adapting to customers needs during the pandemic
 The covid crisis in 2020 hit the whole world in many unexpected ways.
 In Brazil alone, over 8.9 million lost their jobs from January to March.
-We were changed product backlog for the year at lightning speed.
-Our goal became to be partners to customers and find way for both them and the company to weather the storm.
+We promptly changed the storyline and the product backlog for the year at lightning speed.
+Our new goal was to be partners to customers and find way for both them and the company to weather the storm.

-Amanda worked with multiple teams to design flows that provide better interest rates, financing options and also created a hub for donations.
+Amanda Elyss worked with multiple teams to design flows that provide better interest rates, financing options and also created a hub for donations.

 ![Lower interest rates and more financing options during the pandemic · by Amanda and the Acquisition design team](/images/Lower-interest-rates-by-Amanda-and-the-Acquisition-team.gif)
 ##### Lower interest rates and more financing options during the pandemic · by Amanda and the Acquisition design team